http4k/http4k/src/docs/blog/nanoservices/index.md

-title: http4k blog: Nanoservices: 7 things you can accomplish with http4k in a single line of code
+title: http4k blog: Nanoservices: The Power of composition
 description: You thought that microservices were a thing?
 Pah!
 The powerful abstractions in the http4k toolkit allow you to write entire useful apps which fit in a Tweet.

-# Nanoservices: 7 things you can accomplish with http4k in a single line of Kotlin
+# Nanoservices: The Power of Composition

 ##### october 2020 / [@daviddenton][github]